coreypnorris/survery/README.md

 ###### DONE - As a survey designer, I want to add questions to my survey, so that I can find out what people think about them.

-###### As a survey designer, I want to add possible responses to each question, so that I can structure people's opinions into discrete choices that they must choose among.
+###### DONE - As a survey designer, I want to add possible responses to each question, so that I can structure people's opinions into discrete choices that they must choose among.
 At this point, I want all questions to be multiple-choice, pick one.

-###### As a survey taker, I want to be able to choose what survey to take, so that I can give the surveyor my opinion.
+###### DONE - As a survey taker, I want to be able to choose what survey to take, so that I can give the surveyor my opinion.

-###### As a survey taker, I want to view one question at a time, so that I don't get distracted by the other ones.
+###### DONE - As a survey taker, I want to view one question at a time, so that I don't get distracted by the other ones.

-###### As a survey taker, I want to be able to choose among the possible responses for each question, so that I can actually input my opinion.
+###### DONE - As a survey taker, I want to be able to choose among the possible responses for each question, so that I can actually input my opinion.

 ###### As a survey designer, I want to view the number and percentage of respondents who picked each possible response to each question, so that I can see the results of my survey.